Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

 <a href="#add-ca">See add the CA to your java trust store.</a>

+Alternatively, a simple `ERROR: I/O error while communicating with vault` may be due to a proxy or firewall issue.

 ## Unseal Vault

 Now we need to manually unseal vault for the first time.
 Instances will unseal themselves after future updates and